Text2Model: Text-based Model Induction for Zero-shot Image Classification: Multi-class classification

-To demonstrate the flexibility of our approach to deal with different number of classes, we add a triplet experiment, which for each task the on demand model classify the image to one out of three classes.
-We use the same workflow as describe in Section \ref{sec:experiments}, with $k=3$.
-The result are in Table \ref{tab:triplets}.
+To demonstrate the flexibility of our approach to deal with multiple classes, we evaluated T2M-HN in 3-way classification tasks.
+In each task, the on-demand model classifies the image into one out of three classes.
+For example, such a task could be to classify whether an image is a dog, a cat, or an elephant.
+We use the same workflow as described in Section \ref{sec:experiments}, with $k=3$.
+Results are in Table \ref{tab:triplets}.
+T2M-HN outperforms all baselines by a large margin.